wighawag/hardhat-preprocessor/README.md

 This plugin extends the Hardhat Config with one new field: `preprocess`

-This field is an object with a field : `eachLine` that itself is a function that accept the BRE as argument and must return either an object with a `transform` field  or a promise to such object.
+This field is an object with a field : `eachLine` that itself is a function that accept the HRE as argument and must return either an object with a `transform` field  or a promise to such object.

 The `transform` function expect a string as argument (a line of a contract) and must return a string.